NeutroonX/bot/README.md

 ### Quick Price Check
 *   Simply type any cryptocurrency symbol (e.g., `ETH`, `XRP`) to get a quick price check.

+## Technical Details

+### Architecture
+The bot is built using Node.js and leverages the `node-telegram-bot-api` library for interacting with the Telegram Bot API.
+HTTP requests to external APIs are handled using `axios`.

+### API Integrations
+*   **Telegram Bot API**: For sending and receiving messages, and handling bot commands.
+*   **CoinMarketCap API (Pro)**: Used for fetching cryptocurrency prices, market capitalization, and top gainers/losers.
+*   **Etherscan API**: Provides real-time Ethereum gas fee information.
+*   **CryptoCompare API**: Utilized for fetching the latest cryptocurrency news headlines.

+### Data Persistence
+Currently, `db.json` serves as a simple, local placeholder for storing user portfolios and alerts.
+For a production-ready or serverless deployment, this would typically be replaced with a robust cloud-based database solution such as Firebase Firestore, AWS DynamoDB, MongoDB Atlas, or PostgreSQL.

+### Error Handling
+Basic error handling is implemented for API calls to gracefully manage network issues or invalid responses, providing user-friendly messages when data cannot be fetched.

 ## Prerequisites
 Before running this bot, ensure you have the following installed:
 *   Node.js (LTS version recommended)